-The present extreme right government is not an ordinary bourgeois-democratic regime-it is authoritarian in nature.
-To consolidate power, the extreme right seeks not to unite the capitalist class through compromise but rather to dominate the less militaristic sections of the capitalist class.
-The current success of the right wing in the electoral arena is not just the replacement of one set of politicians by another; it is a grab for control by one section of the capitalist class over all other sections and over the whole of society.
+The logic of these domestic and international policies is the need to undermine democratic rights in the U.S. to prevent an electoral defeat for the extreme right.
+These trends threaten their hold on political power.
+The current success of the right wing in the electoral arena is not just the replacement of one set of politicians by another but is a grab for control by one section of the capitalist class over all other sections and over the whole of society.